-The legends tell us that hopscotch was created thousands of years ago for roman soldiers to test their skills and strength.
-However, for years it has also been knowing as a classic school yard game for kids and even adults young at heart.
+The legends tell us that hopscotch was created thousands of years ago for Roman soldiers to test their skills and strength.
+However, for years it has also been known as a classic schoolyard game for kids and even adults young at heart.

 Before we get into the official rules, the team at backyard games does not take Hopscotch easy.
 In fact, the pictures below are from our annual camping games where we compete for the prized hopscotch trophy.
 We have competitions of hopscotch and horseshoes.

-I am not sure why I wanted to show you these photos, other then the fact that you can know that every article here is written from our hearts.
+I am not sure why I wanted to show you these photos, other than the fact that you can know that every article here is written from our hearts.

 How to Setup Your Hopscotch and Size Of Squares